Rairye/mnl-punct-norm/README.md

-# Useful for removing punctuation marks from various natural languages or from text that may contain non-standard punctuation marks (such as emojis and pictographs).
+# Useful for removing punctuation marks from various natural languages and from text that may contain non-standard punctuation marks (such as emojis and pictographs).
 Tested with English, Japanese, Chinese, and Korean.

 ```python